Executors Are You Prepared?

 5. Clean Out and Clear Out

-The majority of your work will be to clean out and clear out and determine if the items will be trashed, donated, given to family or sold in a garage sale.
+The majority of your work will be to clean out and clear out.
+The next step is to determine if the items will be trashed, donated, given to family or sold in a garage sale.

-Clothes are usually donated to a local charity while art, jewelry, silver and other high valued items are best for an estate sale or eBay consignment.
+Clothes are usually donated to a local charity.
+While art, jewelry, silver, and other high valued items are best sold at an estate sale or eBay consignment.